Ne-kah-wah-she-tun-kah

-Ne-kah-wah-she-tun-kah was an Osage chief who served as the principal chief of the Osage Nation from 1922 until his death on August 3, 1923.
-He also served as principal chief in 1908 and several terms on the tribal council.
-His grave is on the National Register of Historic Places for Osage County, Oklahoma.
-After his death he was succeeded by Paul Red Eagle.
+Ne-kah-wah-she-tun-kah was an Osage chief who served as the Principal Chief of the Osage Nation from 1922 until his death on August 3, 1923.
+"Chief Nick" also served as principal chief for an earlier term and seven terms on the tribal council.
+He never learned English, but was one of the most respected chiefs of the Osage.